lasimonne/local-reverse-proxy/README.md

 Local Reverse Proxy
 ===

-Running nginx as reverse proxy in front of web and api server.
+Running nginx as reverse proxy in front of web server.

 ## Feature